JohanWindahl/Tests-for-Numpy/README.md

 # software-testing-project
+Project in course: Software Testing - 1DL610

-black-box- and white-box testing for the Python library Numpy.
+This project includes black-box- and white-box testing for the Python library Numpy.

 ### Run
 Make sure Python is installed.